 Theatre Major: Dance Option (B.A.)

-A diverse program in dance is offered as an option within the Department of Theatre and Dance.
-This option is designed to give the dance teacher, choreographer, and/or performer the skills needed to embark on a successful career.
+The dance option offers a diverse program that is designed to give the dance teacher, choreographer, and/or performer the skills needed to embark on a successful career.
 Technique courses in ballet, pointe, tap, jazz, and the aerial arts are at the core of this program.
-Courses in pedagogy, composition, dance history, and choreography allow dancers to explore a variety of disciplines in the dance field.
+Courses in history of dance, composition, choreography and dance pedagogy aid dancers in preparing for a variety of employment opportunities in the dance field.
 In addition, dancers are introduced to the technical aspects involved in staging a full-scale performance.
 Performance opportunities include yearly faculty-directed dance concerts and student-created dance showcases each semester.
 Dancers may focus on one or all dance forms.

 Contact Gay Nardone, Newman Dance Studio, (603) 862-1728, email@example.com.